The player has made 130-plus Test appearances for Australia.

 –

 Australia’s selector Tony Dodemaide admitted that the decision was hard to make.
-He also emphasised that the call was entirely based upon the playing conditions, which led them to pick four pacers for the day-night clash, in the form of skipper Pat Cummins, Mitchell Starc, Josh Hazlewood and Scott Boland.
+He also emphasised that the call was entirely based upon the playing conditions.
+It led them to pick four pacers for the day-night clash in skipper Pat Cummins, Mitchell Starc, Josh Hazlewood, and Scott Boland.

 “Obviously, an unusual selection for us.
 It’s not something we generally want to do and it’s fair to say it wasn’t front of mind when we got to Sabina Park.
 It was a conditions-based decision to go in with four quicks,” stated the Aussie selector.